Skip to main content

 Do you need a license in Maryland?

 Upholstery and fabric cleaning is generally not a separately licensed trade in Maryland, though a local business license is typically required to operate.
 The specialty is usually offered alongside carpet cleaning and faces a low regulatory barrier.
-Your NISCR UFT certificate is a professional credential, not a government license, so verify current local business licensing requirements before working.
+Your NISCR UPH certificate is a professional credential, not a government license, so verify current local business licensing requirements before working.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand